srl-ethz/faive_gym_oss/README.md

 IsaacGym environments for the Faive Hand (and also somewhat easily extendable to other robotic hands), intended to be used together with [IsaacGymEnvs](https://github.com/NVIDIA-Omniverse/IsaacGymEnvs)
 ![](img/isaacgym_preview.gif)

+## Resources
+- [faive_gym tutorial video](https://www.youtube.com/watch?v=Nwa7xP3RtO0): A video tutorial on how to get started with the faive_gym library to train a policy with RL, configure the environment, and load your own robot model in the framework.
+- [Paper (arxiv)](https://arxiv.org/abs/2308.02453): The preprint for our Humanoids 2023 paper which uses `faive_gym`.
+If you use this library in your work, please cite this paper.
+- [Project website](https://srl-ethz.github.io/get-ball-rolling/): website introducing our Humanoids 2023 paper.
+- [Project overview video](https://www.youtube.com/watch?v=YahsMhqNU8o): 3-minute video introducing our work with the Faive Hand.

+## Installation Steps

 1. Install Isaac Gym
     1. Download Isaac Gym Preview 4 from the [website](https://developer.nvidia.com/isaac-gym)
 	1. Check isaacgym/docs/index.html for install instructions, but this README also documents a fast way to set it up